 General Relativity was developed by Einstein in the early 1900s to explain the gravitational effect of large objects in space.
 It also has consequences for understanding the accelerating expansion of the universe, which it’s thought is driven by a mysterious substance called dark energy.

-In the past year we’ve also shown how supermassive black holes can help to measure the expansion of the early universe; how our Milky Way is on a catastrophic collision course with a neighbouring galaxy; and why Uranus is tilted on its side.
+In the past year, we’ve also shown how supermassive black holes can help to measure the expansion of the early universe; how our Milky Way is on a catastrophic collision course with a neighboring galaxy; and why Uranus is tilted on its side.

 We’re also helping to build the Extremely Large Telescope – the biggest telescope in the world.
 Discover more about our Cosmology and Astronomy research.